xrdocs/ncs5500/_tutorials/multipath-bfd-sessions-on-ncs5500-and-ncs500.md

 From the flags we can see the client BGP is having a multi-hop session.
 MP download state: BFD_MP_DOWNLOAD_ACK indicates that it is multi-path as well.

+## Timers and Scale

+For the minimum timers and scale support, please visit the [BFD Architecture Document](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/).

 ## Reference